mabarnes/moment_kinetics/docs/src/moment_kinetic_equations.md

 Old 1D1V moment kinetic equations
 ---------------------------------

-These were the definitions and normalisations used before PR #322, April 2025.
+These were the definitions and dimensionless variables used before PR #322, April 2025.

 ```@raw html
 <details>
-<summary style="text-align:center">[ notes using old definitions and normalisations ]</summary>
+<summary style="text-align:center">[ notes using old definitions and dimensionless variables ]</summary>
 ```
 The following are partial notes on the derivation of the equations being solved by moment\_kinetics.
 It would be useful to expand them with more details from